 For the median average pay gap the salaries of all women and men are lined up separately and the figure in the middle of this line is the median salary.
-This way very low or very high outlying salaries have less impact, and this is reflected in our median pay gap of 7.80%.
+This way very low or very high outlying salaries have less impact, and this is reflected in our median pay gap of 5.99%.

-6. What is the mean and median hourly salary by grade?
+7.What is the mean and median hourly salary by grade?

 The below chart shows the mean (average) hourly salary by grade.
-Female salaries are lower than male salaries in Grades 2, 6 and 7.
-In Grades 3, 4 and 5 female salaries are higher than male salaries.
+Female salaries are lower than male salaries in Grades 2, 3, 6 and 7.
+In Grades 4 and 5 female salaries are higher than male salaries.
 As we don't have any males in Grade 1, a comparison is not possible.

 The chart below shows the median hourly salary.
-Female salaries are lower than their male counterparts in all Grades apart from Grade 5.
+Female salaries are higher than their male counterparts in Grades 2, 5, 6 and 7.
 As we don't have any males in Grade 1, a comparison is not possible.

-7. Gender distribution by Grade
+8.Gender distribution by Grade

-As mentioned above, overall, we have roughly 70% females and 30% males in the organisation.
-By Grade, this percentage is skewed towards a much higher proportion of females in the lower Grades, starting with 100% in Grade 1 and 95% in Grade 2.
-There is only 1 male in Grade 2 and none in Grade 1.
-The proportion of females reduces as we move up the Grades, though females outnumber males in all grades (except 6 and 7 where we have a 50/50 and 40/60 split respectively).
+As mentioned above, overall, we have roughly 69% females and 31% males in the organisation.
+By Grade, this percentage is skewed towards a much higher proportion of females in the lower Grades, starting with 100% in Grade 1 and 89% in Grade 2.
+There are only three males in Grade 2 and none in Grade 1.
+The proportion of females reduces as we move up the Grades, though females outnumber males in all grades (except 6 and 7 where we have a 50/50 and 25/75 split respectively).
 It should be noted that different contracting arrangements particularly at G7 mean this gender split is not accurately reflected.
 This higher proportion of females in lower Grades is one contributing factor to our current Gender Pay Gap figure.

-8. What actions are we taking to close the Gender Pay Gap and to minimise conscious and unconscious gender bias at Plan International?
+9.What actions are we taking to close the Gender Pay Gap and to minimise conscious and unconscious gender bias at Plan International?

 Family friendly policies and flexible working - Research shows that the gender pay gap widens after women return from maternity, adoption or parental leave or have other caring responsibilities for children with disabilities or elderly parents and we strive to ensure women and men employed at Plan International have the ability to share childcare more equally through our shared parental leave and equal pay for paternity, maternity and adoption leave.
-Our family friendly policies can also be used to support employees with other caring responsibilities.
-We have moved to a hybrid-model of working that combines working from home as well as in the office and offer a variety of flexible working options such as part-time working, job-share etc. These ways of working are designed to encourage employees to maintain a healthier work-life balance and support women to stay in the organisation for longer, maintain their hours and salary and reach more senior positions.
-Therefore, we will continue to promote flexible working actively and positively at all levels in the organisation
+Our family-friendly policies can also be used to support employees with other caring responsibilities.
+We have moved to a hybrid model of working that combines working from home as well as in the office and we offer a variety of flexible working options such as part-time working, job-share etc. These ways of working are designed to encourage employees to maintain a healthier work-life balance and support women to stay in the organisation for longer, maintain their hours and salary and reach more senior positions.
+Therefore, we will continue to promote flexible working actively and positively at all levels in the organisation.